mdiamantino/Multiple_Longest_Common_Substrings/README.md

    * where res is of the form: `hashmap[(file1_containing_substring, offset_in_file1), (file2_containing_substring, offset_in_file2), ...]`.

 ### Algorithm
-1. Combine all strings in one strings and use separators (sentinels).
+1. Combine all strings in one string and use separators (sentinels).
 2. Compute the suffix array
 3. Compute the longest common prefix array
 4. Use a sliding window to capture at least K >= 2 suffixes